waquarwebkul/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/setup_configuration.rst

   website from the drop-down menu, or leave it blank to apply the method to all web pages.
 - :guilabel:`Company`: if the shipping method should apply to a specific company, select it from the drop-down menu.
 Leave the field blank to apply the method to all companies.
+- :guilabel:`Routes`: select the applicable route(s) to define different delivery methods, such as standard or express shipping, based on varying lead times.
+For more information, jump to the :ref:`Set routes on shipping method <inventory/shipping_receiving/shipping-route>` section.

 .. _inventory/shipping_receiving/delivery-product: